school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 ## Project definition

 ### Background
 I have B.S in computer software engineering and currently I am a Master’s student in computer science at Université de Montréal (Jan.
 2020).
-Since I am still in the early steps of my master’s project, my main goal was to learn as much as possible and making use of several tools that we have learned during BHS training courses.
+Since I am still in the early steps of my master’s project, my main goal is to learn as much as possible and making use of several tools that we have learned during BHS training courses.

 ### Brain_decoding overview
 Brain decoding or mind-reading using neuroimaging data has been an active topic for years.
 This project focused on brain decoding using visual stimuli.
 In the human brain, the functional architecture of the object vision pathway can be investigated using fMRI.
 It can be done by considering the patterns of response in the ventral temporal cortex while subjects are looking at the different objects.
 Several studies indicate that the brain responses to the vision of each category of objects are widely distributed and overlapping.
 Therefore, a distinct pattern of response exists for each stimulus category in the ventral temporal cortex.